DKg156/Online-Bookstore-System/README.md

 <br><br><br>
 Instructions to run the project:
+1. Java 8 or higher required
-1. Run each microservice individually one-by-one in any Java IDE or by using java command.
+2. Run each microservice individually one-by-one in any Java IDE.
-2. Run the frontend app by executing these commands in the frontend folder: yarn install yarn start
+3. Run the frontend app by executing these commands in the frontend folder: yarn install yarn start